Bathgate: 20th century to present

 In 1904, St David's Church was built in Bathgate on George Street.
 Designed by the Scottish architect James Graham Fairley, it is in Early English architectural style and the church is Category B listed.
 The church includes a belltower in north Italian campanile style.
 A few years later in 1908, St Mary's Roman Catholic Church was built to a design by Charles Ménart on Livery Street.
 St Mary's is in a Gothic architectural style and is Category C listed.

 In the mid-20th century, many local industries in the town had closed and West Lothian was designated a Special Development Area.
 In such areas, extra financial inducements were offered by the British government to assist companies wishing to relocate.
 As a result, in 1961, the BMC—which consisted of the merged Austin Motor Company and Morris Motors—located a new truck and tractor plant in Bathgate rather than expanding their Longbridge plant as originally planned.
 The plant closed in 1986 under ownership of British Leyland.
+The area was later redeveloped as the Wester Inch Village, a housing estate in the early 21st century with more than 1,700 homes added.